ambaradan/nvim-rockydocs/README.md

 - **PyVenvStatus**: This command displays the status of the virtual environment, including whether it is active, the Python version, and the path to the virtual environment.
 - **PyVenvRemove**: This command removes the virtual environment for the current project.

-Usage
+### Usage

 To use these PyVenv commands, you can execute them in Neovim using the `:PyVenv<Command>` syntax.
 For example:

-- :PyVenvCreate to create a new virtual environment
+- :*PyVenvCreate* to create a new virtual environment
-- :PyVenvActivate to activate the virtual environment
+- :*PyVenvActivate* to activate the virtual environment
-- :PyVenvDeactivate to deactivate the virtual environment
+- :*PyVenvDeactivate* to deactivate the virtual environment
-- :PyVenvStatus to display the virtual environment status
+- :*PyVenvStatus* to display the virtual environment status
-- :PyVenvRemove to remove the virtual environment
+- :*PyVenvRemove* to remove the virtual environment

 These PyVenv commands provide a convenient way to manage Python virtual environments directly within Neovim, making it easier to work with the "nvim-rockydocs" plugin and other projects that require virtual environments.